CWA: Tea and solidarity

 1 teaspoon vanilla

 Preheat oven to 175C.
 Beat egg whites with a small pinch of salt, until soft peaks form and then gradually beat in castor sugar.
 Beat well until stiff peaks form and very thick, then gently fold in egg yolks and vanilla.
 Add sifted dry ingredients and gently fold through egg mixture until combined.
 Turn into well-greased sandwich tins.
-Bake in the middle of the oven for approximately 20 minutes, or until sides have shrunk a little from side of tin.
+Bake in the middle of the oven for approximately 20 minutes, or until sides have shrunk a little from the side of the tin.
 Turn out to cool.

 Filling: Whipped cream

 Icing: This is approximate – 2 cups icing sugar, one tablespoon melted butter and a little water to mix.
 1-2 passionfruit depending on personal taste.